Back to Blog

 What Is Schedule C?

 Schedule C (officially "Form 1040 Schedule C: Profit or Loss From Business") reports income and expenses from your sole proprietorship or single-member LLC to the IRS.
-The net profit or loss from this form flows directly to your Form 1040 and determines both your income tax and self-employment tax.
+The net profit or loss from this Schedule C tax form flows directly to your Form 1040 and determines both your income tax and self-employment tax.

 Legal Basis: IRC §162 allows deductions for "ordinary and necessary expenses paid or incurred during the taxable year in carrying on any trade or business."